nuejs/www/blog/introducing-nue-css/index.md

 ## Introducing Nue CSS
 Today we're launching Nue CSS.
 A more maintainable and scaleable alternative to Tailwind, BEM, and CSS-in-JS.
-It takes a *design approach* to user/customer experience:
+It's new a way to *write and structure your CSS*.
+It takes a design approach to building great user/customer experiences:

 [image.scaled "/img/design-approach.png" size="720 × 147"]

 [.hero-quote]